What Makes SA Different

 1. Only book when your instructor says you're ready.
 A failed $340+ VORT hurts more than a few extra lessons.

 2. Practise all five manoeuvres until they're automatic.
-Unlike other states, you can't get lucky on which ones come up — they all do.
+Unlike other states, you can't get lucky on which ones come up.
+They all do.

 3. Drive in your test area repeatedly.
 Learn the roundabouts, school zones, slip lanes, and parking conditions.

 4. Book midweek, 11 am to 2 pm.
 Lighter traffic, no school zones active, easier U-turns.
+See our guide on the best time to book your driving test for more scheduling tips.

 On Test Day